linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/04 Introduction to Risk Management.md

 Mexico's finance ministry declined to comment but said in its latest quarterly report that its oil income stabilisation fund spent about 1.5bn on "financial investments, as part of the measures taken for risk management."

-Oil prices hit an all-time high of  $147.27 a barrel in July but have since fallen to less than$ 65 as the global economy cools.
+Oil prices hit an all-time high of  \$147.27 a barrel in July but have since fallen to less than\$ 65 as the global economy cools.

 Global investment banks were counterparties for Mexico's trades, which earned it 5 billion.
 In 2009 Mexico also hedged its 2010 net exposure of 230 million barrels at an average price of 57/barrel (Williams, 2009).